 The operator will hold the detector approximately 30 cm above the ground surface and advance across the areas of interest in a series of straight lines at a rate of approximately one meter per second.
 The separation distance between the lines will be approximately 1.5 meters.
 After the survey, the field data will be processed using a combination of industry-standard commercial computer applications.
 Because all data points will be tied to a spatial coordinate, a map of the data will identify areas of surface soil containing RIM.
-These areas can then be located in the field and avoided or covered with a layer of rock, if necessary.
+These areas can then be located in the field and avoided or covered with a geotextile and a six (6) inch layer of rock to prevent trackout and direct contact, if necessary.
+Any area with RIM at surface will be cordoned off completely and marked with signs.

 If the overland gamma scan indicates a radiation level above background, the health physicist will notify the clearing crew that they could be in an area that has surface RIM, and to proceed in a manner that avoids ground disturbance.
 The path will be cleared of vegetation 10-20 feet in the general direction required, then the cleared path and the path to be cleared (as much as practicable) will be gamma scanned.
 This process will be repeated until either the entire length that needs to be cleared has been cleared or the activities move outside of the extent of RIM or areas of elevated gamma readings.
-Once an area has been cleared for gamma, or potential gamma occurrences have been addressed (e.g., through placement of a layer of rock) the work discussed in other areas of this Work Plan (e.g., installation of air monitoring equipment) will proceed.
+Once an area has been cleared for gamma, or potential gamma occurrences have been addressed, (e.g., through placement of a layer of rock, see above) the work discussed in other areas of this Work Plan (e.g., installation of air monitoring equipment) will proceed.